craigastewart/qe_sim_interp/README.md

 # Modifications to the code include:

 Addition of the following files:

-**/config/config.sentence-level_es_sim_interp.properties** as an example modification of existing sentence level configuration for use with interpreter features,
+**/config/config.sentence-level_es_sim_interp.properties** as an example modification of existing sentence level configuration for use with interpreter features

 **/config/features/features_sim_interp.xml** being the feature configuration file reflecting the experimental setup in Stewart et al (2018)<sup>2</sup>

+**src/shef/mt/features/impl/bb/Feature[7001-7007].java** representing the individual implemented features

+Modifications to **src/shef/mt/features/tools/SentenceLevelProcessorFactory.java** to reflect new feature implementation

 # References